with Miso Tomato Butter & Bok Choy

 Add lime juice, reserved pasta water, white miso paste, tomato powder, and butter to the skillet, stir, and bring to a boil.
 Reduce to a simmer, taste the miso tomato butter, and add salt and pepper as necessary.
 Add chopped baby bok choy to the skillet and cook until just wilted, 1 to 2 minutes.

 Divide the miso tomato butter and baby bok choy between large plates and top with the Japanese gnocchi.
-Sprinkle with sliced scallion and remaining smoked nori spice.
+Sprinkle with sliced scallion and as much of the remaining togarashi as you like.
 Serve with lime wedges.
-Dig in!
+Enjoy!